History of the Necronomicon: Publication

 "History of the Necronomicon" was posthumously published by the Rebel Press in 1938, a year after Lovecraft's death.
 Only 80 copies of the original edition were ever printed, but very few still exist today.
 No copies of the original edition are held in universities or libraries, not even the Brown University library, which has one of the largest collections of artifacts associated with Lovecraft.
-Most reprint versions of the short story have been published by Necronomicon Press in the 1970s.
+Most reprint versions of the short story were published by Necronomicon Press in the 1970s.
 "History of the Necronomicon" is one of the only Lovecraft stories to be rarely included in collected reprints and editions of his works.

 Before publication, Lovecraft sent the fictional history he would write in "History of the Necronomicon" in a letter to fellow Weird Tales author and confidant Clark Ashton Smith.
-Lovecraft would write "In particular I have drawn up some data on the celebrated & unmentionable Necronomicon of the mad Arab Abdul Alhazred...Once a man read through the copy in the library of Miskatonic University at Arkham—read it through & fled wild-eyed into the hills...but that is another story!".
+Lovecraft would write: "In particular I have drawn up some data on the celebrated & unmentionable Necronomicon of the mad Arab Abdul Alhazred...
+Once a man read through the copy in the library of Miskatonic University at Arkham—read it through & fled wild-eyed into the hills...but that is another story!".